filip-szczepankiewicz/fwf_seq_resources/Siemens/readme.md

   * Added support for asymmeric pause duration
   * Added metadata to DICOM header for absolute timing
   * Added support for HDR export of data
+* 1.22
+  * Reworked crusher behaviour (should work well at low-b and self-balance wfs)
+  * Added report of moments of motion in the logged "galore" table
+  * Reduced maximal amplitude of balance gradient to 2 mT/m
+  * Fixed bugg in timing calculation (reduced minimal TE)